bcdev/zappend/docs/cli.md

                          'target_dir' configuration field.
   --dry-run              Run the tool without creating, changing, or deleting
                          any files.
+  --profiling TEXT       Path for profiling output.
+Switches on profiling.
   --help-config json|md  Show configuration help and exit.
   --help                 Show this message and exit.
 ```